eslint/eslint/docs/rules/no-extra-bind.md

+# no-extra-bind

-# Disallow unnecessary function binding (no-extra-bind)
+Disallows unnecessary function binding.

 The `bind()` method is used to create functions with specific `this` values and, optionally, binds arguments to specific values.
 When used to specify the value of `this`, it's important that the function actually uses `this` in its function body.
 For example: